AUAP/AP2018/class02/class02.md

 - Artwork showcase: what might be the notion of fun?
 - Basic structure: HTML, CSS, JS
 - The basics
+  - Think in terms of a canvas
+  - Coordinate system
+  - Basic orientation/calculation
+  - Variables
+  - basic arithmetic operators
+  - Real-time code jam/live coding with teletype on Atom
 - Errors + different types of errors: print(), console.log()
 - In-class challenge: Grid paper portrait in p5.js
 - The concept of peer-tutoring